paulgreg/grocery-list/README.md

 # Grocery list

-A simple web app to handle grocery lists.
+A [CRDT](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type) grocery-list web app using [YJS](https://docs.yjs.dev/).

-You can try the app here : https://paulgreg.me/grocery-list/ (but I strongly suggest you to host it yourself).
+You can try the app here : https://paulgreg.me/grocery-list/ but with local storage only.

+It is designed to be used with [y-websocket](https://www.npmjs.com/package/y-websocket).

+I’ve made a launcher project here : [paulgreg/yjs-server](https://github.com/paulgreg/yjs-server)

 ## Settings